Written by: Taher Kameli, Esq.

 In addition, in the case of City and County of San Francisco v.
 U.S. Citizenship and Immigration Services, 2019 U.S. Dist.
 LEXIS 177379 (N.D.
 Cal.
 2019), Judge Phyllis Hamilton, of the U.S. District Court for the Northern District of California, issued a preliminary injunction against the Trump administration’s final “public charge” rule (with respect to “any person residing . . . in San Francisco City or County, Santa Clara County, California, Oregon, the District of Columbia, Maine, or Pennsylvania, or to anyone who is part of a household . . . that includes such a person”), and in the case of State of Washington v.
 United States Department of Homeland Security, 2019 U.S. Dist.
 LEXIS 178854 (E.D.
 Wash.
 2019), Judge Rosanna Peterson, of the U.S. District Court for the Eastern District of Washington, issued a “universal” preliminary injunction against, and stay of, the Trump administration’s final “public charge” rule.

 The above-cited 3 cases show how litigation can be effective to block the anti-immigration policies of the Trump administration.
-To “win” in litigation, immigrants need to hire an attorney, such as the Law Offices of Kameli and Associates, which has had years of experience and success in immigration litigation.
-If you need help with any immigration matter, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for assistance.
+To “win” in litigation, immigrants need to hire an attorney, such as the Kameli Law, which has had years of experience and success in immigration litigation.
+If you need help with any immigration matter, please contact Kameli Law, at email@example.com or 312-233-1000, for assistance.